 |About Bal Harbour|

 Despite many warnings that his outlandish plan would never work, Whitman has turned his crazy idea into a successful third generation business.
 Now, fifty years after opening their doors, Bal Harbour Shopping Center is still one of the finest shops in the country.
 Filled with exclusive brands and elite designers, visitors can spend a very pleasant day admiring merchandise, all just a short walk from the beach.
-If fashion is of any interest to you at all, you can’t visit Miami without taking some time to visit this shopping center.
+If fashion is of any interest to you at all, you can’t visit Miami without taking some time to visit this shopping center, you can get to the Bal Harbor mall in about 45 minutes or less when you book a shuttle service from MIA airport.

 Bal Harbour has much more to offer than just fantastic retail experiences, however.
 Culturally, Bal Harbour gives artists an unparalleled chance to express their creativity with their Unscripted program.
 This program is quickly contributing to Bal Harbour’s reputation as the perfect destination for artists and art lovers alike.